-The 2018 FIA world rally championship is the latest addition to the series, recognized as the best international rally.
-There are 13 events, starting in January with Monte Carlo Rally and ending in November with Rally Australia.
-(If you interested more about Monte Carlo Rally, you could check link).
-This addition has a lot to offer as Citroen, Hyundai, and Toyota competing to defeat the current world champions, M-sports Ford.
+The 2018 FIA World Rally Championship is the latest addition to the series, which is recognized as the best international rally.
+There are 13 events, starting in January with the Rally of Monte Carlo and ending in November with the Rally of Australia.
+This addition has a lot to offer, as Citroen, Hyundai, and Toyota compete for victory against reigning world champion M-Sports Ford.

-This dynamic sports event is divided into three categories: FIA WRC 2 (four-wheeled drivers), FIA WRC 3 (two-wheeled drivers) and FIA Junior WRC where upcoming stars can showcase their talent.
-If you are coming driver and want to show your skills, then this is a great opportunity for you.
+This dynamic sporting event is divided into three categories: FIA WRC 2 (four-wheeler, FIA WRC 3 two-wheeler and FIA Junior WRC, where rising stars can show off their talents.
+If you arrive as a driver and want to show your skills, then this is a great opportunity.

-As rallies can go for some days, there are preset service parks which drivers can visit for 10, 30 or 45 minutes.
-The time limit is strictly followed.
-If there are any violations, i.e., you arrive or leave late, then penalties are imposed.
-Same goes for check-points.
-After each competitive day, WRC cars are placed away from the service park, only in the reach of driver and co-driver.
+Since rallies can last for several days, there are pre-set service parks that drivers can visit for 10, 30 or 45 minutes.
+Time restrictions are strictly adhered to.
+If there are violations, i.e. you arrive or leave too late, penalties will be imposed, as well as checkpoints.
+After each day of competition, the WRC cars will be placed away from the service park, only within reach of the drivers.

-Only they can perform work or repairs with on board tools.
-The team the completes all the stages in the shortest time wins the competition.
-The points awarded to top ten finishers are 25-18-15-12-10-8-6-4-2-1.
-Five bonus points are awarded to winners of the power stage.
-Only (2017 +)-specifications rally cars are authorized to enter the 2018 WRC.
-Private drivers have to submit their entries through manufacturers.
+Only they can carry out work or repair work with vehicle tools.
+The team that completes all stages in the shortest time wins the competition.
+The points for the top ten are 25-18-15-12-10-8-6-4-2-1.
+Five bonus points are awarded to winners of the Power Stage.
+Only rally cars with 2017 + specification are allowed to participate in the 2018 World Cup.
+Private drivers must submit their entries via the manufacturers.